 On the 5th July, 1906 the works were completed, the waters from Fofanny being fed into storage reservoir at Drumnahare for Banbridge and Drumclougher for Portadown.
 The distribution of a piped supply throughout Portadown was not complete until 1909.

-Over the years the consumption of water in the two towns increased, as follows:
+Over the years the consumption of water (expressed as gallons per day) in the two towns increased as follows:

 gals per day

 By 1940 it was apparent that additional supplies of water would have to be obtained but the war prevented any work being put in hand.

 In 1946, a new water board was formed which was called Portadown and Banbridge Regional Waterworks Joint Board.
 This board represented Portadown Borough Council, Banbridge Urban District Council, Banbridge Rural District Council and Dromore Urban District Council.
 The Ministry of Health promised to give a grant towards the proposed new scheme.